yunusemredilber/antlr_rust_language/README.md

-# ANTLR Rust Arithmetic
+# ANTLR Rust Language (Arithmetic)

-A super simple arithmetic grammar parsing example with ANTLR4 rust target.
+A super simple language grammar parsing example with ANTLR4 rust target.

 It can be used to kicksart a rust based parsing project using ANTLR4.